What to do if you're affected by the Marriott data breach

 1. Change your password

 Marriott says guests should change their passwords regularly and pick ones that aren't easily guessed.
-This can prevent future account hacking.
 For example, instead of a common phrase, choose a combination of four or more unrelated words with numbers, characters and a mix of upper and lower-case letters.

 You should also have different passwords for all the services you use.